 </div>

-<p>More info on Github: <a href="https://github.com/aafanasev/kson">https://github.com/aafanasev/kson</a></p>
+<p>More info on GitHub: <a href="https://github.com/aafanasev/kson">https://github.com/aafanasev/kson</a></p>

 <p><em>This article was originally posted on <a href="https://medium.com/@jokuskay/kson-auto-generate-gson-adapters-for-kotlin-data-classes-17af43b6c267">Medium</a>.</em></p>